nerburish/yii2-isotope-view/README.md

 ]) ?>
 ```

-All models and views used for the exemple are inside the folder demo-data.
+All models, views and CSS styles used for the exemple are inside the folder demo-data.
 The template named index.php adds a filter buttons to test the filtering methods.
-Its a similar exemple that it's explained in the Isotope plugin documentation (http://isotope.metafizzy.co/filtering.html)
+It's a similar exemple that it's explained inside the Isotope documentation (http://isotope.metafizzy.co/filtering.html)

 ```
 <div class="button-group filters-button-group">